csae1152/rust/src/doc/nomicon/README.md

 if you intend to write unsafe code -- or just want to dig into the guts of the language -- this book contains invaluable information.

-Unlike [The Book][trpl] we will be assuming considerable prior knowledge.
+Unlike The Book we will be assuming considerable prior knowledge.
 In particular, you should be comfortable with basic systems programming and Rust.
-If you don't feel comfortable with these topics, you should consider [reading The Book][trpl] first.
+If you don't feel comfortable with these topics, you should consider reading The Book first.
 Though we will not be assuming that you have, and will take care to occasionally give a refresher on the basics where appropriate.
 You can skip straight to this book if you want; just know that we won't be explaining everything from the ground up.